teropa/musicforairports.js/README.md

 Uses instrument samples from the [Sonatina Symphonic Orchestra](http://sso.mattiaswestlund.net/download.html).
 You can get more of them by downloading the ZIP from their site. also uses an impulse response sample from [AirWindows](http://www.airwindows.com/airwindows-impulses/).

-This project setup differs from the article in the following:
+This project setup differs from the one in the article in the following:

+1. Sample buffer are cached in memory instead of fetching them anew each time.
-1. Babel is used for ES2015 to ES5 compilation instead of running ES2015 natively in the browser.
+2. Babel is used for ES2015 to ES5 compilation instead of running ES2015 natively in the browser.

 ## Development